ergoplatform/ergodocs/docs/dev/index.md

 # Developers

 This page should provide an entry-point to every section of Ergo development.
+For a high-level introduction to Ergo please see the [protocol page](/dev/protocol)

 ## Architecture